Present in United Kingdom

 The aerial view below shows a mixture of Noble fir (Abies procera, with the blue needles), and Sitka spruce, the latter showing moderate chlorosis and defoliation by green spruce aphid.

 Note that aphids in the Cinara genus can be mistaken for green spruce aphids, because they also feed on conifers, and can also be found on the same trees as green spruce aphid.
 However, Cinara are larger (5-6mm long), and they are dark brown to black.
-And where green spruce aphids feed on the needles, Cinara aphids feed on the bark, and can be much more noticeable in amenity situations.
+Additionally, whereas green spruce aphids feed on the needles, Cinara aphids feed on the bark, and can be much more noticeable in amenity situations.

 Report a sighting